lamby/tickle-me-email/README.rst

 main inbox.
 Use this when you receive a non-work email during the day.
 To be run at, say, 6:15pm from ``cron(8)``::

-  $ tickle-me-email rotate Inbox.Mail.DELAYED.18h15 INBOX 0 1
+  $ tickle-me-email move Inbox.Mail.DELAYED.18h15 INBOX

 Send draft emails queued in the ``LATER.Evening``, moving them to ``Sent Items`` if successful.
 Use this to avoid getting replies "too" quickly.
 To be